(was chapter 42 in version 1)

 We shall see further, in chapter V-10 on spiritual evolution, how to enhance the control of consciousness on the brain, and where it can lead.

-(Permalink) I mention this theory here, because it seems to be the most advanced of what materialist scientists were able to produce.
 It is proposed by two scientists, Stewart Hameroff and Roger Penrose, as the Penrose-Hameroff model, or the Orch OR model of consciousness.
 Basically, consciousness would not emerge from the simple electrical activity of neurons, but from exchanges of quantum states in the fibrin microtubules which form the skeleton of the dendrites.
 This quantum aspect would be what makes consciousness non-local in the brain, able to pass from one part to another, without a need for the different parts to communicate through the nerve fibres.
 For example, we can simultaneously be aware of the images in a movie, of the music, and of the emotions it carries, even if these activities are in distant parts of the brain.

 Few scientists follow our two pals, especially since the quantum is used in all the dishes.